sumanjs/suman/README.md

 * <b>Improved reporting</b>
-    *  web reporter so that you can share test results with your team
+    *  Suman includes as standard web reporter so that you can share test results with your team
-    *  using the Suman runner, you can prevent any developer logging output from mixing with test reports
+    *  using the Suman test runner, you can prevent any logging output from mixing with test reports
     *  ability to store past test reports (backdata) and view test results chronologically with browser to look at trends

 * <b>Easy migration from Mocha</b>
+    *  Suman includes a command line option to convert whole directories or individual Mocha tests to Suman tests
-    *  hooks behave just like in Mocha
+    *  before/after/beforeEach/afterEach hooks behave just like in Mocha
-    *  syntax and structure is borrowed directly from Mocha so that conversion is as easy as possible
     *  solid command line tools and better grep facilities than predecessors
-    *  the rules for the before/after/beforeEach/afterEach hooks are identical to the rules with Mocha
     *  skip/only also work like Mocha

 * <b>Freedom: Suman is not highly opinionated, but gives you powerful features</b>
-    *  Suman prefers standard core assert Node module (unopinionated assertions), but you can use any assertion lib that throws errors
+    *  Suman prefers standard core assert Node module (Suman has unopinionated assertions), but you can use any assertion lib that throws errors

 ## Suman design

-* no globals whatsoever
+* no globals whatsoever, which were avoided due to the problems they caused for Jasmine and Mocha.

 ## We can say with some confidence that Suman is the most powerful test framework for serverside JavaScript on planet Earth
- => because it gives the developer total control and access to a very large set of features, with the explicit goal of being bug-free first, full-featured second.
+ => as it gives the developer total control and access to a very large set of features, with the explicit goal of being bug-free first, full-featured second.

 ## usage examples